10 Best iOS Password Managers for iPhone & iPad in 2024

 4. Dashlane — Excellent iOS Integration & Extra Features

-Dashlane lets you share passwords with unlimited Dashlane users — even on the free plan!
-It’s the only free plan on my list to offer sharing with an unlimited number of users, and some of the password managers on this list (like Avira) don’t offer password sharing at all.
+Dashlane lets you share passwords with unlimited Dashlane users regardless of the operating system they’re using — even on the free plan!
+It’s the only free plan on my list to offer sharing with unlimited users.

 I like that Dashlane has an Apple Watch app, which lets you directly sign into accounts and even change your passwords.
 Dashlane even sends you alerts if your passwords have been compromised, and you can even change your passwords directly from your Apple Watch.